gov-cy/govcy-design-system-docs-v0/README.md

 ```
 4. Add more pages (see [How to add a documentation page](#how-to-add-a-documentation-page))

-### How to add a page on the top menu
+### How to add a link on the top menu

-To add a page on the top menu, add the tag `top_menu` and set on which position the link should appear by setting the a value under `order` on the page's file metadata. for example:
+To add a page's link on the top menu, add the tag `top_menu` and set on which position the link should appear by setting the a value under `order` on the page's file metadata. for example:

 ```yml
 ---